freezvd/taproot-hero-image-block/README.md

 ## Usage

-The hero image block configured in the Gutenberg interface will be filtered out of `the_content`.
+The hero image block configured in the Gutenberg interface is a single use block that stores its data in post meta.
 To output the block markup in your template, use the `tr_print_hero_image_block();` function.
-It currently needs to be in the loop, but I would like to detach it and make it available elsewhere in the template.
-Ideally, the contents of the block would be stored in the post meta rather than the content, but I'm not sure this is possible yet.

 This is currently meant only as a demonstration and learning project, but may evolve into a production ready plugin at some point.